pyOpenSci/handbook/governance/executive-council.md

 The Executive Council must review and approve decisions affecting the organization's fiduciary aspects.
 This includes the mission/vision/values, governance policies, budget, Executive Director compensation, and significant new strategic initiatives.
 The Executive Council also supports the Executive Director by serving as a resource for input when needed.

-All decisions made by the Executive Council must align with the legal obligations and policies of pyOpenSci’s fiscal sponsor—[Community Initiatives](https://communityinitiatives.org/).
 This ensures compliance with overarching governance structures and financial responsibilities.